 Depreciation is calculated on a straight line basis over the estimated useful life of the asset.
-Leased assets are depreciated over the shorter of the lease term and their useful lives.
+Leased assets as identified in note 2 (j) are depreciated over the shorter of the lease term and their useful lives.
 Land is not depreciated.
 A full year's depreciation is charged in the financial year that the asset becomes operational.
 No depreciation is charged in the year of disposal.